-The Greek community at Oglethorpe is made up of four fraternities and five sororities.
-The fraternities are Chi Phi, Kappa Sigma, Delta Sigma Phi and Sigma Alpha Epsilon.
-The sororities are Alpha Sigma Tau, Chi Omega, Sigma Sigma Sigma, Alpha Kappa Alpha and Epsilon lota Psi.
+The Greek community at Oglethorpe is made up of five fraternities and five sororities.
+The fraternities are Alpha Phi Alpha Fraternity Inc., Chi Phi, Delta Sigma Phi, Kappa Sigma and Sigma Alpha Epsilon.
+The sororities are Alpha Kappa Alpha Sorority Inc., Alpha Sigma Tau, Chi Omega, Epsilon Iota Psi and Sigma Sigma Sigma.

-Membership in these organizations is voluntary and subject to guidelines established by the Interfraternity Council, the PanHellenic Council, and the Coordinator for Greek Affairs; these guidelines include a minimum cumulative GPA requirement.
+Membership in these organizations is voluntary and subject to guidelines established by the Interfraternity Council, the National Pan-Hellenic Council, the PanHellenic Council, and the coordinator for Greek affairs; these guidelines include a minimum cumulative GPA requirement.

-For additional information, including Greek life policies, go to www.oglethorpe.edu (keyword: Greek affairs).
+For additional information, including Greek life policies, go to www.oglethorpe.edu (keyword: greek affairs).
 (Back to ToC)